bhaskarkoley87/SpringBootOnkubernetes/README.md

 4. Deploy the application and required services on Kubernetes.
 5. Expose the application in Kubernetes.

+@BretFisher What do you think about these updates?
 ### 1. Clone the Github repository

   ```$ git clone https://github.com/bhaskarkoley87/SpringBootOnkubernetes.git```